1950 NFL season

 The 1950 NFL season was the 31st regular season of the National Football League.
-The merger with the All-America Football Conference (AAFC) expanded the league to 13 teams.
+The acquisition of three former All-America Football Conference (AAFC) franchises expanded the league to 13 teams.
 Meanwhile, television brought a new era to the game.
 The Los Angeles Rams became the first NFL team to have all of its games – both home and away – televised.
 The Washington Redskins became the second team to put their games on TV.
 Other teams arranged to have selected games televised.